 In this post, we bring you the important aspects of the arts of the Mauryan Period.
 The Mauryan period represents the third major period in Indian cultural history after the prehistoric times and the Indus Valley period.

 The compilation is based on the NCERT textbook ‘An Introduction to Indian Art’ – Part 1.
 Most of the information here is presented in a bullet-point format.
 We hope this initiative may help aspirants to learn and revise faster.

-- Sixth century B.C. marks the beginning of new religious and social movements in the Gangetic valley in the form of Buddhism and Jainism (Sramana/Shraman Tradition).
+- The sixth century BCE marks the beginning of new religious and social movements in the Gangetic Valley in the form of Buddhism and Jainism (Sramana/Shraman Tradition).

 - Magadha emerged as a powerful kingdom and consolidated its control over the other religions.

 - By the third century, a large part of India was under Maurya control.